seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

 Let us now have a closer look how to access the information stored in the different stores representing the annotation tree.

-To access or modify the node an iterator points at, the iterator returns the node's annotationId by the :dox:`IteratorAssociatedTypesConcept#value value` function (== ``operator*``).
+To access or modify the node an iterator points at, the iterator returns the node's annotationId by the :dox:`IteratorAssociatedTypesConcept#value` function (== ``operator*``).
 With the annotationId the corresponding entry in the annotationStore could be modified manually or by using convenience functions.
-The function :dox:`AnnotationTreeIterator#getAnnotation getAnnotation` returns a reference to the corresponding entry in the annotationStore.
+The function :dox:`AnnotationTreeIterator#getAnnotation` returns a reference to the corresponding entry in the annotationStore.
-:dox:`AnnotationTreeIterator#getName getName` and :dox:`AnnotationTreeIterator#setName setName` can be used to retrieve or change the identifier of the annotation element.
+:dox:`AnnotationTreeIterator#getName` and :dox:`AnnotationTreeIterator#setName` can be used to retrieve or change the identifier of the annotation element.
-As some annotation file formats don't give every annotation a name, the function :dox:`AnnotationTreeIterator#getUniqueName getUniqueName` returns the name if non-empty or generates one using the type and id.
+As some annotation file formats don't give every annotation a name, the function :dox:`AnnotationTreeIterator#getUniqueName` returns the name if non-empty or generates one using the type and id.
-The name of the parent node in the tree can be determined with :dox:`AnnotationTreeIterator#getParentName getParentName`.
+The name of the parent node in the tree can be determined with :dox:`AnnotationTreeIterator#getParentName`.
-The name of the annotation type, e.g. 'mRNA' or 'exon', can be determined and modified with :dox:`AnnotationTreeIterator#getType getType` and :dox:`AnnotationTreeIterator#setType setType`.
+The name of the annotation type, e.g. 'mRNA' or 'exon', can be determined and modified with :dox:`AnnotationTreeIterator#getType` and :dox:`AnnotationTreeIterator#setType`.

 Assume we have loaded the file ``example.gtf`` with the following content to the :dox:`FragmentStore` *store* and instantiated the iterator *it* of the corresponding annotation tree.